 Instructions

-Make the Brine: In a small saucepan, combine the water, white vinegar, apple cider vinegar, honey, and kosher salt.
-Bring the mixture to a gentle boil, stirring until the salt and honey are dissolved.
+In a small saucepan, combine 1 cup water, 1 cup white vinegar, 1 cup apple cider vinegar, 3 tablespoons honey, and 2 teaspoons kosher salt.
+Bring to a gentle boil over low heat, stirring until the salt and honey are fully dissolved.

 How to Serve Pickled Celery

-- Snacks: Enjoy pickled celery as a healthy snack straight from the jar.
-It’s a delicious way to use leftover celery.
+- Snacks – Enjoy straight from the jar for a delicious way to use up leftover celery.

 Tips, Tricks, and Alterations